 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

-A Master's degree program or any post-graduate program in Ghana costs anywhere from 25,300 Cedi(s) to 76,000 Cedi(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Ghana costs anywhere from 25,300 GHS to 76,000 GHS and lasts approximately two years.
 That is quite an investment.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Ghana who work in Public Relations earn 9% more than their female counterparts on average.
+In the field of Public Relations in Ghana, the average difference between the salary of male and female employees is 9%.

-Public Relations professionals in Ghana are likely to observe a salary increase of approximately 9% every 18 months.
+Professionals working in Public Relations in Ghana are likely to observe a salary increase of approximately 9% every 18 months.
 The national average annual increment for all professions combined is 8% granted to employees every 19 months.

 50% of surveyed staff in Public Relations reported that they haven't received any bonuses or incentives in the previous year while 50% said that they received at least one form of monetary bonus.